Abhaycl/RoboND-Map-My-World-Robot-2P3/README.md

 ### Robot Model

 The robot used for this project It's new build to solve the localization problem in a previous project, which has a cylindrical shape, with two cylindrical wheels, and to spherical casters.
 This robot has been repurposed to perform SLAM by changing its regular RGB camera for an RGB-D sensor camera, which allows it to detect the depth of its environment.
 This, along with its existing 2D laser rangefinder (Hokuyo) sensor, allows the robot ROS package slambot to leverage the rtabmap-ros package to perform SLAM.

-During development of the mapping project, it became apparent that the RGB-D camera frame required rotation and translation to properly re-orient the measured point cloud axes for mapping purposes.
-To accomplish this, a specific transform node was created in the ”robot description.launch” file.

 ![alt text][image1]
 ###### Custom Robot